rubenvereecken/py-vgdl/README.md

 # PyVGDL

-A fork/reimplementation of the original [py-vgdl](https://github.com/schaul/py-vgdl/)
-by Tom Schaul.
+A reimplementation on steroids of the original [py-vgdl](https://github.com/schaul/py-vgdl/) by Tom Schaul.